 Adaptive

-Every day could be my last day walking.
+Each day could be my last day walking.

 With pride, I continue to push forward despite my challenges and invest time and energy into advocating for and empowering not only the disability community but any human that is suffering.